-Nature lovers should consider heading along to Akiu Great Falls, a 55-meter waterfall which is easily accessible from the city center.
+One of the best things to do in Sendai for nature lovers, consider heading along to Akiu Great Falls, a 55-meter waterfall which is easily accessible from the city center.
 You’ll just need to take a 40-minute bus from the Ayashi Station bus stop and you'll be treated to some lovely scenery, especially in the fall.
 The walk around the falls themselves can be completed comfortably in around 90-120 minutes.

 If your legs are feeling a bit sore after that, you might want to consider heading to one of the onsen (natural hot springs) in the valley.
 Hop off the return bus at the Akiu Sato Center stop and take your pick from a number of spa hotels which have baths looking out over the river!